anvidev/nit/README.md

 ## running the application

-before running the application, make sure that [air](https://github.com/air-verse/air), [templ](https://github.com/a-h/templ) and tailwindcss cli tools are installed on your machine
+before running the application, make sure that [air](https://github.com/air-verse/air), [templ](https://github.com/a-h/templ) and tailwindcss cli tools are installed on your machine.

 ```bash
 # run the development server